St Martin's Low Marple Heritage Trust

 Restoration of a sculpture at St Martin’s church

-While the winter storms are raging outside, a sculpture conservationist is at work in St Martin’s, cleaning and restoring a relief sculpture of St Christopher in plaster.
-This is the latest project promoted by the St Martin’s Heritage Trust.
+While the winter storms were raging outside, a sculpture conservationist was at work in St Martin’s, cleaning and restoring a relief sculpture of St Christopher in plaster.
+This is the latest project completed in 2025 by the St Martin’s Heritage Trust.

 - Details